siderolabs/talos/website/content/v1.15/reference/cli.md

  - <C-u> - scroll logs/process list half page up
  - <C-f> - scroll logs/process list one page down
  - <C-b> - scroll logs/process list one page up
+ - <C-z> - pause updates

+Containers screen:

+ - <Enter> - open the selected container's details and logs
+ - <Esc> - go back one level
+ - / - filter the container list, or the logs when viewing them
+ - s - cycle the list ordering: name, health, restarts, cpu, memory
+ - n - cycle the containerd namespace: taloscontainers, system, k8s.io
+ - y - view the selected container's resources as YAML; <Tab> cycles between them
+ - i - toggle the instance history of the selected container
+ - f - freeze or resume log following
+ - w - toggle log line wrapping
+ - <Tab> - move the focus between the details and the logs
+ - g, G - jump to the top or the bottom

 ```